nhonvo/fresher-management-system/README.md

 2. Absence Reporting
    1. Have the ability to track and manage class attendance.
          //TODO: endpoint:  get duration of training program for all syllabus.
+         // can not find duration property of training program.
    2. Allow trainers or administrators to view the list of reported absences for each student, or view summary on class.
          //TODO: endpoint: get list absence of student in class.
    3. Have the ability to send automated notifications to students, trainers, or administrators when a student is absent from a class (optional).